About

 2013 Royal Academy Summer Show, Royal Academy of Arts, London

-2012 The John Moores Painting Prize (finalist), Walker Art Gallery, Liverpool, UK
+2012 John Moores Painting Prize 2012, Walker Art Gallery, Liverpool

 2012 Occupied Realism, Portman Gallery, London